✓ Updated March 2026

 Frequently Asked Questions

-When is the absolute best time to visit La Paz, Bolivia, if I want to avoid the rain and still experience vibrant local life?
+When is the absolute best time to visit La Paz, Bolivia, if I want to avoid the rain and enjoy clear skies?

 I've heard about the altitude in La Paz.
-What's the real deal, and how can I best prepare my body for it?
+What's the best way to prepare and deal with it once I'm there?

-Beyond the Witches' Market, what's a truly unique cultural experience I shouldn't miss in La Paz?
+Beyond the Witches' Market, what's a unique cultural experience I shouldn't miss in La Paz?

 Getting around La Paz seems daunting with its steep hills.
 What's the most efficient and local way to navigate the city?